raquo/Laminar/website/docs/documentation.md

 Nevertheless, web browsers render this invalid HTML just fine, by silently inserting a `tbody` element to wrap all `tr` elements.
 This is a problem because the web browser will not notify Laminar about this, so Laminar's DOM tree will become incorrect.

 Therefore, if you're rendering a table you must make sure to wrap your `tr` elements in `tbody` (or `thead` or `tfoot`) elements.

+## Troubleshooting

+Hiccups are inevitable in development, especially when you're trying a new paradigm (observables and lack of virtual DOM for a React.js developer, or the whole concept of frontend development for a backend developer).
+Here is some assorted advice for dealing with Laminar issues, in no particular order.

+* Understand the separation of concerns between the browser runtime, Scala.js, Laminar, Airstream, Scala DOM Types.
+For many issues, you just need to understand how to do something on the frontend in plain HTML / JS / CSS, and then it will become obvious how to do it in Scala.js / Laminar.
+This is actually great news, because there are a ton of resources about plain HTML / JS / CSS online.
+They are very helpful to us, because Scala.js exposes all the JS APIs almost verbatim, and Laminar itself is a relatively thin layer for manipulating the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

+* Especially if you're completely new to frontend development, make sure to manage the scope of uncertainty.
+Start small, and don't let the sheer scope of things-to-learn demotivate you (reduce that scope / pace your ambitions as necessary).
+That said, aim to understand all the foundational concepts _eventually_.
+Once you do, frontend development is pretty easy.

+* Review Laminar documentation, including [Airstream docs](https://github.com/raquo/airstream/) and [Scala DOM Types](https://github.com/raquo/scala-dom-types).
+See the table of contents, and Ctrl+F. Documentation contains both

+* Review the content and examples linked on the [resources](https://laminar.dev/resources).

+* Search [discord chat](https://discord.gg/JTrUxhq7sj) and [Github issues](https://github.com/search?q=owner%3Araquo+signal+current+value&type=issues) for Laminar, Airstream, and Scala DOM Types, as applicable.

+* Don't be afraid to look at Laminar code if needed.
+It has some complicated areas (e.g. the `children <--` algorithm), but mostly it's very reasonable, with few implicits, no macros, no functional effects, no category theory.

+* Use [scribble.ninja](https://scribble.ninja/) to test things out in a clean(ish) context.
+If stuff works here, but not in your own codebase, now you have a lead, try to reconcile the difference.

+* Use the browser dev tools.
+Always have the dev console open during development, because both Airstream, other libraries, and the browser itself dumps certain types of errors in there.

+* Observable/Task/IO-style systems tend to produce complicated stack traces in case of exceptions.
+Use Airstream's [debugging functionality](https://github.com/raquo/Airstream/#debugging) to diagnose errors that happen within the observable graph.

+* Speaking of exceptions, understand Airstream's [error handling](https://github.com/raquo/Airstream/#error-handling), as it is different from other streaming/task/IO libraries.

+* Ask for advice on [Discord](https://discord.gg/JTrUxhq7sj).
+Be specific, show your code, or your desired pseudocode.
+Try to minimize.
+Check and report any errors in the console.
+The act of writing a good question, properly describing the problem, can actually lead you to the solution.